Semisimple Field Theories Detect Stable Diffeomorphism: Semisimple field theories and stable diffeomorphism

-\begin{lemma} Let $\beta: B \to \rB O(d)$ be a tangential $n$-type.
-Assume that $B$ is connected and that $n \leq d-2$, then $S^{d-1}$ admits a unique $B$-structure up to orientation reversal diffeomorphism.
+\begin{lemma} Let $\beta: B \to \rB O(d)$ be a connected tangential $(d-2)$-type.
+Then, $S^{d-1}$ admits a unique $B$-structure up to diffeomorphism.
 This $B$-structure is both bounding and cobounding; it extends both over the incoming and outgoing disk $D^d$.
-The gluing of these $B$-disks defines the unique $B$-structure on $S^d$ up to orientation reversal diffeomorphism. \end{lemma} \begin{proof}Obstruction theory shows that $S^{d-1}$ admit a $B$-structure and that there can be at most two depending on whether $\beta^*w_1$ is non-trivial or trivial.
-On the other hand, $D^d$ admits precisely two $B$-structures which are exchanged by an orientation reversing diffeomorphism.
+The gluing of these $B$-disks defines the unique $B$-structure on $S^d$ up to diffeomorphism. \end{lemma} \begin{proof} Obstruction theory shows that $S^{d-1}$ admits a $B$-structure and that there can be at most two (up to isomorphism) depending on whether $\beta^*w_1$ is non-trivial or trivial.
+We will now show that these $B$-structures agree up to diffeomorphism.
+The disk $D^d$ admits precisely two $B$-structures up to isomorphism which are exchanged by an orientation reversing diffeomorphism.
 Hence, by uniqueness, the two $B$-structures on $S^{d-1}$ must bound these $B$-structures on $D^d$ and are exchanged by the restriction of the orientation reversing diffeomorphism of $D^d$ to the boundary.
 Similarly, both $B$-structures on $S^{d-1}$ are cobounding.
-By obstruction theory, $S^d$ has a unique $B$-structure (up to orientation-reversal) which hence must be given by the gluing of the unique (up to orientation-reversal) $B$-structures on $D^d$.\end{proof}
+By obstruction theory, $S^d$ has a unique $B$-structure (up to diffeomorphism) which hence must be given by the gluing of the unique (up to diffeomorphism) $B$-structures on $D^d$.\end{proof}

-In particular, if $B$ fulfills the assumptions of Lemma~\ref{lem:Bsphere}, the \emph{connected sum} $M\#N$ of two connected $B$-manifolds may be defined by excising a disk from both $M$ and $N$ and gluing the resulting boundary spheres (possibly along an orientation reversal diffeomorphism).
-Lemma~\ref{lem:Bsphere} guarantees that this procedure results in a well-defined $B$-manifold.
+In particular, if $\beta:B \to \rB O(d)$ is a connected tangential $(d-2)$-type, the \emph{connected sum} $M\#N$ of two connected $B$-manifolds may be defined by choosing a $B$-structure preserving embedding of a standard $B$-disk $D^d$ into $M$ and into $N$, excising them both, and gluing the resulting boundary spheres by the standard orientation reversing diffeomorphism.
+Lemma~\ref{lem:Bsphere} guarantees that this procedure results in a well-defined $B$-manifold, which a priori depends on the choice of the embedded $B$-disks.
+However, like the usual connected sum, in some cases the operation is independent of these choices:

+The first Stiefel-Whitney class $\beta^* w_1$ is trivial on $B$ if and only if $\beta :B \to \rB O(d)$ factors through $\rB SO(d)$, in which case a $(B, \beta)$-structure induces an orientation.
+In this case, a $B$-structure preserving embedding of a $B$-disk in particular preserves orientation, and we may appeal to the celebrated \emph{disk theorem} of Palais which states that any two orientation preserving embeddings of disks into a connected oriented manifold are ambient isotopic and hence also isotopic as embedded $B$-disks.
+It follows that the connected sum is independent of the choice of embedded $B$-disk, just as in the usual oriented setting.